Nicolaas van Staphorst

 Nicolaas van Staphorst (January 1742 – 14 June 1801) was a Dutch banker and financier.
-Nicolaas and Jacob van Staphorst were involved from 1782–1794 in a total of eleven loans to the United States with a value of 29 million guilders.
+Nicolaas and Jacob van Staphorst were involved from 1782–1794 in a total of eleven loans to the United States with a value of 29 million Dutch guilders.
 Van Staphorst also invested with other Dutch investment houses in a series of ventures in the United States that developed into the Holland Land Company.

 Life

 Nicolaas van Staphorst was the son of Nicolaas van Staphorst (1702–1766) and Maria van Hasselt (1711–1755).
 He was born at Kalverstraat and baptized in the Nieuwe Kerk, Amsterdam on 14 January 1742.
 He married Maria van Beeftingh on 20 January 1780 in Rotterdam.
 The couple had no children.
 Nicolaas van Staphorst was a Dutch patriot who supported the French Constitution of 1793 and a French invasion.
 In 1793/1794 he held correspondence with Robespierre.
 In October 1794 after a weapons cache was discovered Van Staphorst decided to leave the city.
 He careered in the municipality and became a member of the First National Assembly of the Batavian Republic.
 In 1799 he retired and died 14 June 1801.